psychopa4/MMCNN/README.md

 Unzip the training dataset to ./data/train/ and evaluation dataset to ./data/eval/ .

-We only provide the ground truth images and the corresponding 4x downsampled LR images by Bicubic, and you can use PIL or Matlab to generate 2x or 3x downsampled LR images.
+We only provide the ground truth images and the corresponding 4x downsampled LR images by Bicubic, and you may use `PIL` or `Matlab` to generate 2x or 3x downsampled LR images.

 ## Environment
   - Python (Tested on 3.6)